NearNodeFlash/nnf-integration-test/README.md

 ```

 Ginkgo also provides the [Ginkgo CLI](https://onsi.github.io/ginkgo/#ginkgo-cli-overview) that can
-be used for enhanced test features like parallelization, randomization, and filter.
+be used for enhanced test features like parallelization, randomization, and filtering.

 ### Test Definitions